Schema Markup Example

 Amateurs drop price.
 Professionals stack value.
 The difference is everything, because cutting price cuts your margin one-for-one, while adding value can cost you pennies and be worth hundreds in the prospect's mind.

-Think about a homeowner choosing an HVAC installer.
+Think about an Alcoa homeowner choosing an HVAC installer.
 Competitor A quotes "$8,000 for a new system."
 You quote "$8,500 for the system, plus a 12-year parts-and-labor warranty, a same-week install guarantee or we pay you $500, two free maintenance visits a year for life, a smart thermostat installed and configured, and a written 'no surprise charges' promise."
-You're $500 more expensive and you win going away — because you didn't sell a furnace, you sold certainty, speed, and zero downside.
+You're $500 more expensive and you win going away, because you didn't sell a furnace, you sold certainty, speed, and zero downside.

 The 4 Levers That Make an Offer Feel Priceless